 - Approach: Is the proposed development plan well-designed and likely to meet the stated objectives and lead to the anticipated results?
 Based on the scientific merit of the proposal and the viability of the plan, is it likely that successful completion of the pilot study will generate preliminary data necessary to position the applicant to submit a strong larger-scale proposal?

 - Environment: Are the institutional support, equipment and other resources adequate for the project proposed?
 For collaborative projects, will the external investigator benefit from unique protocols, technologies and expertise of the AR3T laboratory?

 - AR3T-Specific Criteria: Is the project multidisciplinary?
 Does the proposal fit with the Regenerative Rehabilitation theme?
 The proposal must include both a regenerative medicine component as well as a rehabilitative/mechanotransduction component.

+Based on these criteria, reviewers will score proposals using the NIH scale from 1-9, with ‘1’ being the best.
 If reviewers identify significant but addressable issues with the proposal, applicants may be asked to respond to comments prior to funding.